Jaehoon Hahm

 I'm currently working on:

-2. Discrete Flow Matching for physical/biological data
+2. Discrete Flow Matching for materials/molecules/proteins.

 Preprints

-Preprint, 2025
+Preprint, 2026

 Jaehoon Hahm, Bryan Clark

-Preprint, 2025
+Preprint, 2026

 We introduce Shadow Flow Matching, a novel generative framework for quantum state learning that combines classical shadow representations with Riemannian flow matching.